 I could not help rolling my eyes, while laughing at this movie.
 Watching Christmas Evil was a joke!
 The YouTube vlogger, Dr. Wolfula does a better job at reviewing this movie than I could ever give without laughing hysterically behind my keyboard.

 Dr. Wolfula's Christmas Evil Review (2010)

-Harry spent 33 years of his life being traumatized over his father role playing as Santa Claus and supposedly witnessed some tongue action under his mother's nightgown.
-That was hilarious.
+So Harry, a deranged toymaker at Jolly Dreams wasted 33 YEARS of his life being traumatized over his father role playing as Santa Claus and supposedly witnessed some tongue action under his mother's nightgown.
+Too hilarious for words!

 Was Daddy the so-called "Clit Commander" dressed as Santa on Christmas Eve?

 Regardless, Harry's Santaphobia was and still is hilarious.

 Had the filmmaker been more clever with possibly showing Harry accidentally walking in on his mother moaning from mind shattering orgasms, during sex with his father, or if he witnessed his mother being beaten and/raped, his trauma would've been MORE convincing and realistic.
 None of what I mentioned was shown in Christmas Evil.

 If any of those situations could've been demonstrated to the audience without the child actor being on the set for the scene years ago, Harry's trauma would've been more convincing.